Better Branding Makes Smarter Connections with Consistency

 Establish the pattern you’re trying to reinforce.

 Did you know the human brain thrives off of recognizing patterns?
 It’s in our very psychology to expect to see the pattern, and if not see it, look for it.
 When the pattern doesn’t exist, customers can get frustrated trying to find it.
 Think of the way this works in music.
 What sounds like “music to the ears” is the harmonious pattern it creates.

-Sounds that come across as more “disrupting” are those in which lack a pattern for our brain to grab onto and quickly recognize — think of the monotonous beep of an alarm.
-The lack of pattern with this sound is designed to provoke a response of distress, such as to feel alerted enough to wake up.
+Sounds that come across as more “disrupting” are those that lack a pattern for our brain to grab onto and quickly recognize — think of the monotonous beep of an alarm.
+The lack of pattern with this sound is designed to provoke a response of distress, such as to feel alert enough to wake up.
 So instead, roll out the red carpet and make your customer feel at home by connecting their minds to a familiar and easy-to-read pattern.